rolling-scopes-school/tasks/tasks/markup-1.md

 11.You should implement CSS style effects for the hover events(which effect to use is up to you - for example, the color of the navigation button can change on hover)(**points - 0-5**);

-The header can be fixed on the gradient background when scrolling, but not additional points are added for this feature.
+The header can be fixed on the gradient background when scrolling, but no additional points are added for this feature.

-You may use any grid markup (Flex or Grid) you want.
+You may use any grid markup you want (e.g.: Flex or Grid).
 Font-awesome can be used for icons.

 Pre-processors and post-processors are not necessary.
 In case if you decide to use these tools, the final file should still be in *.css* format. **Use of libraries such as Bootstrap is not allow**.
-The whole layout should be implemented by the you.
+The whole layout should be implemented by you.
 Fine for non-compliance - **40 points**.